 5. It shall be open to the Committee to appoint honorary members.

-6. The affairs of the Society shall be managed by a Committee consisting of five office-bearers, five ordinary members, and the power to co-opt two other members.
+6. The affairs of the Society shall be managed by a Committee consisting of five office-bearers, between five and seven ordinary members, and the power to co-opt two other members.

+7. Four members of the Committee, one of whom must be an ordinary member, shall form a quorum.